Snow & Ice Removal

 Snowstorm and Shoveling Recommendations:

 - Shovel snow to the right of your driveway.
-Piled snow to the left of your driveway will cause that snow to be plowed back into your driveway area.
+Piled snow to the right of your driveway will cause that snow to be plowed back into your driveway area.

 - Move your vehicles out of the street and into private driveways (this also reduces the amount of snow you have to shovel).